International relations (1814–1919): Germany fears encirclement

 Berlin focused on a supposed conspiracy of its enemies: that year-by-year in the early 20th century it was systematically encircled by enemies.
 There was a growing fear in Berlin that the supposed enemy coalition of Russia, France and Britain was getting stronger militarily every year, especially Russia.
 The longer Berlin waited the less likely it would prevail in a war.
-According to American historian Gordon A. Craig, it was after this set-back in Morocco in 1905 that the fear of encirclement began to be a potent factor in German politics."
-Few outside observers agreed with the notion of Germany as a victim of deliberate encirclement.Hermann Kantorowicz, The spirit of British policy and the myth of the encirclement of Germany (London: G. Allen & Unwin, 1931).
+According to American historian Gordon A. Craig, "it was after this set-back in Morocco in 1905 that the fear of encirclement began to be a potent factor in German politics."
+Few outside observers agreed with the notion of Germany as a victim of deliberate encirclement.
 English historian G. M. Trevelyan expressed the British viewpoint:The encirclement, such as it was, was of Germany's own making.
 She had encircled herself by alienating France over Alsace-Lorraine, Russia by her support of Austria-Hungary's anti-Slav policy in the Balkans, England by building her rival fleet.
 She had created with Austria-Hungary a military bloc in the heart of Europe so powerful and yet so restless that her neighbors on each side had no choice but either to become her vassals or to stand together for protection....They used their central position to create fear in all sides, in order to gain their diplomatic ends.
 And then they complained that on all sides they had been encircled.